joembedded/radaroptics/readme_en.md

 ## Notes about the Simulation

 Only the refracted wave train in the main direction is considered, not backscatter or intensity distribution.
 However, the calculation exactly follows the physical laws.
-The first results from the 3D printer ('Radarli') are promising and agree very well with the expected values.
+The first results ('Radarli') are promising and agree very well with the expected values.

 *Good luck designing your own radar optics!* 😊🎯✨
 <br>*And, as already mentioned:* 📧⚙️🛠️ *Inquiries for technical collaborations are always welcome!*